-- 4202 Phased PUD Deveropment.
-A PUD may be develope in phases, according to the following: - 4202.1 Independent Phases.
-Each phase within a PUD shall be planned and developed in relation to existing surrounding and available facilities and services so that failure to proceed to a subsequent phase will not have a substantial adverse impact on the PUD or its surroundings. - 4202.2 Nonresidential Uses.
-If a PUD contains nonresidential uses, they may be constructed in advance of residential uses if the County finds that such phasing is consistent with sound principles of ordered development and will have no substantial adverse impacts on the quality or character of the PUD or its surroundings.
+- 4202 Phased PUD Development.
+A planned unit development may be developed in phases, according to the following: - 4202.1 Independent Phases.
+Each phase within a planned unit development shall be planned and developed in relation to existing surrounding and available facilities and services so that failure to proceed to a subsequent phase will not have a substantial adverse impact on the PUD or its surroundings. - 4202.2 Nonresidential Uses.
+If a planned unit development contains nonresidential uses, they may be constructed in advance of residential uses if the County finds that such phasing is consistent with sound principles of ordered development and will have no substantial adverse impacts on the quality or character of the PUD or its surroundings.